-Heartnuts (Juglans ailantifolia var. cordiformis) are a relative of the walnut native to Japan but were introduced into North America during the Nineteenth century.
+Heartnuts (Juglans ailantifolia var. cordiformis) are a relative of the walnut native to Japan but were introduced into North America during the nineteenth century.
 They are relatively uncommon in Europe but are hardier and more vigorous than walnuts, less prone to disease and more tolerant of wet climates.
 They have the potential to do very well in Ireland.
-Young trees on our trial site near Westport have produced their first crop at five years.
+Young trees on our trial site near Westport produced their first crop at five years.

-The nuts are relatively hard to shell, but all the cultivars offered here have improved shelling capability.
+Heartnuts have a reputation for being hard to shell, but all the cultivars offered here have improved shelling capability.
 The trees offered are not grown from nut but are propagated vegetively by grafting fruiting scions of known cultivars onto seedling rootstocks.
-The cultivars all originate in Canada or the northern parts of United States.
+Most of the cultivars offered here originate in Canada or the northern parts of United States.

 Unlike trees raised from nut, which are unreliable in terms of nut production and quality, and take many years to reach nut bearing age, grafted trees always come true to form and begin cropping at a young age.
 The trees are generally not self-fertile so more than one cultivar should be planted.
 Heartnuts flower early to mid May and are sensitive to frost so should not be planted anywhere prone to late spring frosts.
 The most successful sites will be those where frost is rarely experienced after the beginning of May.

 Heartnuts grow into big trees so should be spaced at 10-12 meters.

 Two year old plants raised at our own nursery from selected seed from Ontario province, Canada.
 Unlike the named cultivars of Juglans ailantifolia var. cordiformis, these seed-grown trees are very unlikely to produce reliable crops of nuts.
 Vigorous and strong, they will grow into fine large specimen trees suitable for timber production.
 The trees may also be used for rootstock for grafting purposes.

 50-80cm €9.50 ea